Starbreeze Studios: Debut as a publisher and acquisitions (2014–2017)

 The core Starbreeze team also received investment from Korean publisher Smilegate to develop a new first-person cooperative game set within the Crossfire universe.
 The studio has engaged in two separate "publishing-only" investments to help publish Psychonauts 2 and System Shock 3 for $8 and $12 million, respectively.
-In both cases, the respective developers, Double Fine Productions and OtherSide Entertainment, retain all intellectual property rights, while Starbreeze seeks full recovery of their investment and a small amount more from revenues, after which they share further revenues with the developers.
+In both cases, the respective developers, Double Fine Productions and OtherSide Entertainment, retain all intellectual property rights, while Starbreeze seeks full recovery of its investment and a small amount more from revenues, after which it shares further revenues with the developers.

 Starbreeze also published John Wick Chronicles, a John Wick game developed by WEVR and Grab for virtual reality platforms, released in February 2017.
 In October 2017, Starbreeze sold a 66.7% majority stake in StarVR Corporation to Acer Inc.

 Economic problems and restructuring (2018–present)

 Following its announcement in 2015, Starbreeze had placed high emphasis on OTWD to financially support the company alongside Storm, which was merged from Starbreeze's own Cold Mercury.
 However, OTWDs development suffered from several delays.
 With the acquisition of the Valhalla engine, OTWD was switched from the Diesel to the Valhalla engine, which proved extremely troublesome to work with and pushed back the release window from 2016 to 2017.
 By early 2017, the developers were still struggling with Valhalla, and the decision was made to scrap the previous two years of work and restart development anew on the Unreal Engine, while further delaying the game into 2018.
 Issues related to micromanagement, "crunch time" to get the game out without further delay, and struggles by a significant portion of the Starbreeze and Overkill staff to learn Unreal led to the game being rushed to completion.
 OTWDs release to personal computers in November 2018 received mixed reviews from critics and underperformed commercially, with only about 100,000 units sold.
 By February 2019, Skybound Entertainment pulled its licensing contract for OTWD for the game's failure to meet expected standards and quality requirements, officially halting further development of the Windows version and canceling the console ports.

 The failure of OTWD prompted Starbreeze to file for reconstruction due to shortage of liquidity in December 2018.
 Starbreeze also halted ongoing development work for Payday 2 during this period.